 Willimantic, CT – a former mill town tucked into the state’s northeastern countryside

-in-person program that included group and individual instruction and family activities.
-Designed and overseen by the Library Director, the Head of the Youth Department, and coordinated by a local teacher, Willimantic RfG benefitted from a staff of seasoned educators and an occupational therapist.
+In its second year with READy for the Grade, Willimantic built on its strong foundation, offering a 7-week in-person program that included group and individual instruction and family activities.
+Designed and overseen by the library director, the head of the youth department, and coordinated by a local teacher, Willimantic RfG benefitted from a staff of seasoned educators and an occupational therapist.

-8 of those students speak English and another language at home, including Urdu, Pashto, and Spanish.
+8 children speak a primary language other than English at home, including Pashto and Spanish.

 Each session included a 30-minute dinner break.

-100% of the 11 students who took the easyCBM test at the start and end of the program showed maintained or improved literacy skills.
+13 of the 14 students (93%) who took the literacy skills assessment test at the start and end of the program maintained or improved their skills.

 What Willimantic Parents Say